KaueMiziara/iot-alert-system/README.md

-# Preventive maintenance on ESP32
+# Preventive Maintenance Alert System on ESP32
 ---

 ## About the Project